codykimb/readme-generator/README.md

 # Professional README Generator
   ---
 ##  DESCRIPTION
   ##### This project generates a professional README.MD using a node app.
 The user created README.md will be pushed to ./dist.
-There is a sample README.md created using the app to view in .dist as well.
+There is a sample README.md created using the app to view in ./dist as well.
   ---
 ## LINK TO GITHUB REPOSITORY
 ##### https://github.com/codykimb/readme-generator/